 I didn't need a banana.
 I just needed to walk across the yard and say 'hi'.
 But try telling that to a seven-year-old kid who doesn't humble very easily.

 I never walked across the yard.
 I never met my cousins' neighbors.
-I never showed them my killer funny banana- stuffed face or got assigned a part in the game
+I never showed them my killer funny banana- stuffed face or got assigned a part in the game by Julie.
+I sat in my cousins' room and stewed and blamed and felt lonely.

 A lot of us feel we need a banana to back to feeling good about our lives.
 We feel that if our cards were in order, if we could make a clean break, if we could push it under the rug just one more day, our lives would be better.
 Truth is, we need no banana.
 We need God.
 And all we have to do is walk across the yard.
 He truly does the rest.